-After you discover your ONTAP cluster from Cloud Manager, you can open the working environment to provision storage.
+After you discover your ONTAP cluster from Cloud Manager, you can open the working environment to provision and manage storage.

 Creating volumes for ONTAP clusters

 Cloud Manager enables you to provision NFS, CIFS, and iSCSI volumes on ONTAP clusters.

 The data protocols must be set up on the cluster using System Manager or the CLI.

 You can create volumes on existing aggregates.
 You can’t create new aggregates from Cloud Manager.